open-telemetry/opentelemetry-cpp/examples/explicit_parent/README.md

 # OpenTelemetry C++ Explicit Parent Span Example

 This example demonstrates how to explicitly set a parent span when the thread-local active context cannot be relied upon.
-This is typical when multiple spans coexist concurrently — for example, two parallel async tasks each needing a different parent — so `GetCurrent()` cannot know which span should be the parent of a new child.
+This is typical in callback or deferred-execution patterns, where spans are created at registration time and their children are created later in a different scope — so `GetCurrent()` cannot know which span should be the parent of a new child.

 ## Running the example